particle-iot/docs/src/content/getting-started/logic-ledger/logic.md

 Logic Functions can, however, trigger an integration (webhook), and also respond to the results from a webhook.

-For this beta version:

 - Logic Functions are available in the both developer sandbox and the organization level
 - Maximum number of Logic Functions per sandbox or organization: 20
 - Maximum number of triggers per Logic Function: 5
 - Run logs per function retained: 100
 - Maximum logic run execution time: 30 seconds

 A companion feature, [Ledger](/getting-started/logic-ledger/ledger/), allows data to be stored in the cloud and synchronized with devices.
-Only the cloud side of ledger is available in beta now, and the device side will be added in a future version of Device OS.

 ## Common use cases